 Storage view shows PersistentVolumeClaim resources which are used by applications for storing data.

-Config view show all Kubernetes resources that are used for live configuration of applications running in clusters.
+Config view shows all Kubernetes resources that are used for live configuration of applications running in clusters.
 The view allows for editing and managing config objects and displays secrets hidden by default.

 Pod lists and detail pages link to logs viewer that is built into Dashboard.
 The viewer allows for drilling down logs from containers belonging to a single Pod.

 For more information, see the Kubernetes Dashboard project page.